lumeland/lume.land/cms/configuration/fields.md

 - The `date` which is a date time.
 - The `content` which is a markdown content.

-We can configure LumeCMS to edit this page in this way:
+To configure LumeCMS to edit this page:

 ```ts
 cms.document("happy-2024", "src:happy-2024.yml", [